ceccec/rich_text_extraction/CONTRIBUTING.md

 # Contributing to RichTextExtraction

-Thank you for your interest in contributing to RichTextExtraction!
-This document provides guidelines and information for contributors.
+Thank you for your interest in contributing!
+This project uses a **doc-driven, self-learning, DRY workflow** to ensure maximum maintainability and developer happiness.

 ## 🚀 Quick Start

 1. **Fork** the repository
-2. **Clone** your fork: `git clone https://github.com/YOUR_USERNAME/rich_text_extraction.git`
+2. **Clone** your fork: `git clone https://github.com/ceccec/rich_text_extraction.git`
 3. **Install** dependencies: `bundle install`
 4. **Run tests** to ensure everything works: `bundle exec rspec`
 5. **Create** a feature branch: `git checkout -b feature/your-feature-name`